spectrocloud/librarium/content/docs/06-integrations/00-cloudanix.md

 * Threats and anomalies.
 * A mapping of threats to affected containers, pods, and nodes.
 * Events associated with the threat.
-* The command that initiated or created the thread
+* The command that caused the threat to occur.
 * The user who initiated the activity that caused the threat.

 Users can start Jira workflows and target specific workloads, excluding containers, pods, or nodes, from the Cloudanix Dashboard.
 The Cloudanix Helm Chart installs three Cloudanix services to enable container security capabilities: